, ,

 What influence does genetics have in determining the color of a baby’s eyes?

-Is a baby’s eye color change prediction possible?
+Is a baby’s eyes?
 Not at all.
 Two brown-eyed parents are likely to deliver a kid with brown eyes, but the mix of genes from each parent might result in a child with blue, green, or hazel eyes.
-It is probable that two parents with blue or green eyes will produce a kid with blue or green eyes (or a blueish-greenish combination), but it is conceivable that they could have a child with brown or hazel eyes.
-If one parent has darker eyes and the other has lighter eyes, the probability of having a baby with darker eyes is slightly raised.

 1. If both parents have blue eyes, there is a 99% probability that their child will also have blue eyes.